Welcome and Orientation 2025

 Click here for further information about Academic Induction.

-Attendance is essential for this session, as it’s your first opportunity to meet your Personal Academic Tutor (PAT).
+Attendance at this session is essential, as it’s your first opportunity to meet your Personal Academic Tutor (PAT).
 Your PAT will provide academic advice and guidance, act as your formal attendance contact, and monitor your progress throughout your course.
-For the majority of students, this session will take place on Monday 6 October, but timing varies by course and start date, so please check your timetable carefully.
+For most students starting in January 2026, this session will take place during the week commencing 26 January 2026.
+However, exact timings vary by course and start date, so please check your timetable carefully.

 Enjoy fun, inclusive events and welcome fairs to help you make friends and discover what’s on offer.
 Take part in new activities, join clubs, and engage in fitness and wellbeing sessions to make the most of your university experience.